Michael Dulin: Early life

-Dan Michael Dulin was born on September 17, 1969 in Birmingham, Alabama, where he still resides.
+Dan Michael Dulin was born in Birmingham, Alabama, where he still resides.
 Mike's dad worked for US Steel, and his mom worked in her father's furniture store and then in a doctor's office filing insurance claims.
 Mike has one sister, Brenda, who is three years older.
 In an early interview Dulin has stated that in his formative years as an instrumentalist, he would play the piano by ear and learned to sight read at a much later date.
 He had started improvising on the piano when he was 8–9 years old.
 He has also credited his accomplishments to his parents who had made a lot of sacrifices to help him follow his dreams, including a gift of a Steinway grand piano on his 15th birthday.

 Dulin is a graduate of the Alabama School of Fine Arts.
 He studied piano performance at Birmingham-Southern College where he was twice awarded the Alys Robinson Stephens Piano Prize.
 Subsequently, he has studied at The Juilliard School in New York with concert pianist Adele Marcus.